|

 SELBY:

-"Willow settlement."
-English surname transferred to unisex
+English surname transferred to unisex forename use, derived from a place

-forename use, itself from a place name composed of the Old Norse elements selja
+name composed of the Old Norse elements selja

-"willow" and býr "farm, settlement."
+"willow" and býr "farm, settlement,"

 SELEUCUS:

-Latin form of Greek Seleukos.
-Meaning unknown.
+Latin form of Greek Seleukos, possibly meaning

 Yiddish name meaning "happy."